-Whenever a student is accused of committing a violation of the SSBIH, he or she has the right to due process.
-This means that he or she must:
+Whenever a student is accused of committing a violation of the SSBIH, they have the right to due process.
+This means that they must:

-- 1) Be informed of the charges, Student is given oral or written notice of the charge against them. - 2) Be provided with an opportunity to present his or her side of the case, and - 3) Be provided with an opportunity to appeal the decision.
+- 1) Student is given oral or written notice of the charge against them. - 2) Be provided with an opportunity to present their side of the case, and - 3) Be provided with an opportunity to appeal the decision.

-Due-process procedures will be followed before any suspension, unless immediate suspension is necessary to protect persons or property or to avoid disruption of the ongoing educational process.
-In such cases, due-process procedures shall be followed within three school days.
+Due-process procedures will be followed before any suspension, unless immediate suspension is necessary to protect per-sons or property or to avoid disruption of the ongoing educational process.
+In such cases, due-process procedures shall befollowed within three school days.
 The appeal process for a suspension is outlined beginning on page 35.